uOttawaSEGA2023/Medihub/README.md

 - [Admin Credentials](#admin-credentials)

 ## App Description
-Medihub is a mobile Healthcare Appoinment Management System (HAMS) which manages appointments between doctors and patients.
+Medihub is a mobile Healthcare Appointment Management System (HAMS) which manages appointments between doctors and patients.
 Users can request to create a Patient or Doctor account and can access various app features upon account approval by an Admin.

 ### Patient Features
 - Search & Create appointment requests by medical specialties